Below is a verbatim copy of Vermont HB 112, enacted in 2014. For a PDF copy, click here.

 (1) private gifts, bequests, grants, or donations of any amount made to the State from any public or private source for the purposes for which the Fund was established;

-(2) except for those recoveries that by law are appropriated for other uses, up to $1,500,000.00 of settlement monies collected by the Office of the Attorney General that, as determined by the Office of the Attorney General after consultation with the Joint Fiscal Office and the Department of Finance and Management, exceed the estimated amounts of settlement proceeds in the July 2014 official revenue forecast issued under 32 V.S.A. § 305a for
+(2) except for those recoveries that by law are appropriated for other uses, up to $1,500,000.00 of settlement monies collected by the Office of the Attorney General that, as determined by the Office of the Attorney General after consultation with the Joint Fiscal Office and the Department of Finance and Management, exceed the estimated amounts of settlement proceeds in the July 2014 official revenue forecast issued under 32 V.S.A. § 305a for fiscal year 20XX; and

 (3) such sums as may be appropriated or transferred by the General Assembly.